Arvolear/Hide_and_Seek/README.md

 ## Libraries

 The game is implemented via OpenGL (mesaGL) and Bullet Physics engines.
-It also includes GLFW3 library to handle windows, ASSIMP library to load models, SOIL library to load textures and tinyXML2 library to work with XML.
+It also includes GLFW3 library to handle windows, ASSIMP library to load models, SOIL and nv_dds libraries to load textures and tinyXML2 library to work with XML.

 ## Models and textures